JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Kubernetes.md

 # Kubernetes
 Kubernetes is an open-source container orchestration system created by Google.
 Kubernetes Engine (sometimes abbreviated GKE) is a managed Kubernetes service in Google Cloud where users can create and maintain their own clusters without needing to manage the Kubernetes platform.

-Kubernetes runs containers on clusters of VMs, monitors the health of containers, and maanges the lifecycle of VM instances.
+Kubernetes runs containers on clusters of VMs, monitors the health of containers, and manages the lifecycle of VM instances.

 A GKE cluster is similar to an Instance Group in Compute Engine, but there are some differences, mostly by virtue of the fact that Kubernetes manages containers.
 Containers offer a portable and lightweight means of distributing and scaling workloads.
 They have much smaller start/stop times and use fewer resources than a VM.
 You can configure Instance Group monitoring, but Kubernetes is generally more flexible with maintenance.

 ## Kubernetes Architecture
 A cluster consists of a control plane and one or more worker nodes.
 The control plane can be replicated and distributed for purposes of availability and fault tolerance.

 The control plane manages controllers, schedulers, and the Kubernetes API which handles all cluster interactions.
 The control plane is what issues commands to perform an action on a node.
-Users can interact with a cluster using hte 'kubectl' command.
+Users can interact with a cluster using the 'kubectl' command.

 Kubernetes has several fundamental components: